 “You love tamales and bean burritos, so at least the food’ll be good.”

-“Dude, the place is full of ex-Nazis.
+“Dude, the place is full of ex-Nazis on the lam.
 You’ll probably be speaking German most of the time anyway.”

 “It’s got an awesome national anthem, ‘Don’t cry for me…’”